RStudio

 Always inspect and optimize efficiency for next time!

-The RStudio server runs in the SLURM job in a singularity/apptainer container which is based on Rocker container images.
-This means that R packages installed from the RStudio app may not work with other R installations due to different base operating system packages, so the RStudio app uses a different R library location by default, which is located under $HOME/R/rstudio-server/R_MAJOR_VERSION.
+The RStudio server runs in the SLURM job from within a singularity/apptainer container, that is based on Rocker container images.
+This means that R packages installed from the RStudio app may not work with other R installations due to different base operating system packages, so the RStudio app uses a different R library location by default, which is located under $HOME/R/rstudio-server/R_MAJOR_VERSION